 As the clouds gather in the sky above the city of dreams, there isn’t a child-like cheer on my face at the thought of the arrival of the monsoons.
 I am worried about the couplings of color, illustrative social messages and artistic drawings that had breathed a new life in my neighborhood.
 I know the rains are essential but my heart goes out to the big and small art work, beautiful murals, colorful schemes and social messages that are splashed at almost every prominent street and some of the buildings in Mumbai.
 During this rainy season, a lot will change about the city, especially the wall art might get destroyed at many places.
 I wish the artists have used water-resistant spray paints though I know they have not at many places.
-Before the rains wash away the splendor of the work, you must go and take a pause from the mundane world to admire the art.
+Before the rains wash away the splendor of the work, take a pause from the mundane world and just move around the city.
+There are many art walks in Mumbai.

 The culture of Street Art is not new for the city.
 We need more art walks in Mumbai.